syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

-Dim brush As PdfBrush = New PdfSolidBrush(Color.Black) 'Draw the header string in header template element. header.Graphics.DrawString("This is header", font, brush, PointF.Empty) 'Assign the header element to PdfHeader of Blink settings. blinkConverterSettings.PdfHeader = header
+Dim brush As PdfBrush = New PdfSolidBrush(Color.Black) 'Draw the header string in header template element. header.Graphics.DrawString("This is header", font, brush, PointF.Empty) 'Assign the header element to PdfHeader of Blink converter settings. blinkConverterSettings.PdfHeader = header
 'Create PDF page template element for footer with bounds.
 Dim footer As New PdfPageTemplateElement(New RectangleF(0, 0, blinkConverterSettings.PdfPageSize.Width, 50))
-'Draw the footer string in footer template element. footer.Graphics.DrawString("This is footer", font, brush, PointF.Empty) 'Assign the footer element to PdfFooter of Blink settings. blinkConverterSettings.PdfFooter = footer
+'Draw the footer string in footer template element. footer.Graphics.DrawString("This is footer", font, brush, PointF.Empty) 'Assign the footer element to PdfFooter of Blink converter settings. blinkConverterSettings.PdfFooter = footer
 'Set Blink viewport size.
 blinkConverterSettings.ViewPortSize = new Size(1024, 0)